Samsung Galaxy S23 Ultra vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-Samsung Galaxy S23 Ultra excels if you value class-leading 200mp main camera and versatile 10x optical zoom.
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+Samsung Galaxy S23 Ultra is the better choice if you prioritize class-leading 200mp main camera and versatile 10x optical zoom.
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.4★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure